Bhargavidecoded123/Bhargavidecoded123/README.md

 **Big Data & Cloud:** Apache Spark, Hive, Databricks, AWS (SageMaker, S3)
 **Other Tools:** Excel, Git, Jupyter, Streamlit, VS Code

 ---

-## Open to Opportunities

-I'm looking for roles where I can:

-- Analyze data to uncover actionable insights
-- Collaborate with cross-functional teams
-- Build models or dashboards that support decision-making
-- Grow in a role that challenges me to think analytically and strategically

-I’m always open to opportunities where I can put my analytical skills to good use—especially roles that blend data, problem-solving, and business impact.

----